 On December 10, 2020, the Port of Seattle Commission established guiding principles for the public-facing use of biometric technology at Port facilities.
-The next step in the Port’s process is to translate those principles into tangible, enforceable policies that will govern Port decision-making on this topic, which is due to Commission by March 31, 2020.
+The next step translated those principles into tangible, enforceable policies that govern Port decision-making on this topic.
+On March 10, 2020 Commission approved the Biometric Air Exit Policy Recommendations.

 The External Advisory Group will provide guidance, feedback, and technical expertise to Port staff throughout their policymaking process — including reviewing drafts of proposed policies and sharing best practices, research, and diverse stakeholder perspectives on the issue of public-facing biometric technology at Port facilities.
 While the Advisory Group will not have any formal voting structure or direct authorities, its feedback will be essential to help shape proposed policies that the Port Commission will consider in Q2 of 2020.
 The Advisory Group comprises community partners, travelers, maritime and aviation industry partners, and other impacted stakeholders.

-- View a member list of the External Advisory Group Members
+- View a member list of the Port Internal Working Group Members

 Federal government actions

 Under its federal authority, U.S. Customs and Border Protection (CBP) already uses biometric technology to confirm the identity of passengers leaving the country at more than two dozen U.S. airports, including Seattle-Tacoma International Airport.

 The Port is working with CBP to ensure that passengers are fully educated about their rights and options related to facial recognition screening.

 The federal mandate to begin using facial recognition for international passenger processing led the Port of Seattle Commission to pursue biometric principles and tangible, enforceable policies to implement those principles.
 The Port is working closely with our internal working group and our external advisory group to develop and finalize those policies according to the timelines laid out in the Commission motion.

 March 31, 2020 Commission Biometrics Special Committee Meeting